 In 2016, Harris ended the year with a 27 percent reduction in recordable injuries from prior year.
 This means we reduced the number of injured persons from 187 to 140; 47 fewer employees not hurt at work in 2016.
 We also recorded 46,274,000 work hours throughout Harris, approximately 2 million greater than 2015.
 Increasing our manpower and at the same time, reducing injuries.
 Historically, Harris has reduced injury rates by over 20 percent year-over-year since 2014 by focusing on continuous improvement in EHS accountability, systems and processes and had over 100 locations finish 2016 with zero recordable injuries.

 At Harris a commitment to integrity starts at the top levels of our company.
 An independent Board of Directors is dedicated to strong corporate governance and serving the best interests of all shareholders.
 Our Board first adopted governance principles more than 45 years ago and continues to refine them.

 Harris also has a mature, long-standing Ethics & Business Conduct program governed by our Board of Directors with direct oversight from senior leaders across the company.
-Corporate and business segment levels manage the program daily through designated ethics and compliance professionals and more than 70 Ethics Advisors.
+Corporate and business segment levels manage the program daily through designated ethics and compliance professionals and over 50 Ethics Advisors.
 Our employees work in an environment defined by a formalized Code of Conduct that goes beyond compliance with the law to focus on protecting the value we create for our stakeholders.

 Inclusion & Equity of Opportunity